fullofcaffeine/EspressoBar/README.md

 6. Submit a pull request

 **Important:** This project uses automated semantic versioning.
 Please follow [Conventional Commits](https://conventionalcommits.org/) format for your commit messages to ensure proper version bumping and changelog generation.

+EspressoBar was "guide-coded" with Cursor / Sonnet 4 from scratch in about a day.
+Minor manual edits here and there from me.
+It also serves as an example of how to build a cross-platform Electron app with Cursor and how to setup a basic CI/release flow for it on GitHub.

 ## License